INM-6/python-odmltables/doc/index.rst

 *odML-tables* is a tool to support working with metadata collections for electrophysiological data.

 The odML_ file format and library API provides a means to store hierarchical metadata collections for electrophysiological data.
 Such collections typically consist of a large number of key-value pairs organized by a hierarchy of sections (see `Grewe et al, 2011, Frontiers in Neuroinformatics 5, 16`_).
-However, for editing and viewing metadata the use of standard spreadsheet software offering a flat tabular representation of a selected subset of metadata is desireable. *odML-tables* provides a set of library functions as well as a graphical user interface that offers to swtich between hierarchical and flat representations of their metadata collection, and provides functions that assist in working with these files.
+However, for editing and viewing metadata the use of standard spreadsheet software offering a flat tabular representation of a selected subset of metadata is desireable (cf., `Zehl et al, 2016, Frontiers in Neuroinformatics 10, 26`_). *odML-tables* provides a set of library functions as well as a graphical user interface that offers to swtich between hierarchical and flat representations of their metadata collection, and provides functions that assist in working with these files.

 Currently, odML-tables supports: